 Brandywine is committed to implementing and maintaining environmental, social, and governance ("ESG") standards while driving value through continual improvement of our operations, portfolio performance, and community impact.
-Our reduction targets for energy, greenhouse gas emissions and water are focused to reduce consumption 15% by 2025 over our 2018 baseline.
+Our reduction targets for energy, greenhouse gas emissions and water are focused to reduce consumption 15% compared to our 2018 baseline by 2025.
+We have reached a 25% like-for-like intensity use reduction from baseline for water and energy, as well as a 23.9% like-for-like intensity use reduction from baseline for greenhouse gas emissions.

-In 2022, we extended our industry-leading ISS Governance Quality Score of 1, representing the highest possible score and indicating the lowest shareholder risk.
-We continued to maintain an A rating from MSCI ESG Research and received our seventh annual Global Real Estate Sustainability Benchmark ("GRESB") Green Star ranking, as well as our first 5-Star ranking.
+In 2023, we extended our industry-leading ISS Governance Quality Score of 1, representing the highest possible score and indicating the lowest shareholder risk and received our eighth annual Global Real Estate Sustainability Benchmark ("GRESB") Green Star ranking, and our second 5-Star ranking.
 We achieved 2022 Green Lease Leaders Platinum recognition in the category's inaugural year, recognizing our collaboration with tenants to equitably align financial and environmental benefits.
 We were also recognized for our commitment to the Philadelphia 2030 District initiative to achieve substantial reduction in energy use by the year 2030.
-We have further completed 13.5 million square feet of green building certifications, encompassing approximately 62% of our portfolio.
+We have further completed an additional 1.8 million square feet of green certifications for our buildings raising the total to 15.3 million square feet of green building certifications, encompassing approximately 54% of our portfolio.

 We remain committed to energy efficiency in our buildings.
-We've achieved one or more green building certifications across 62% of our portfolio and participate in the UL Verified Healthy Buildings Program.
-Over 700 energy, water, and waste efficiency projects were implemented in our portfolio, and we continue to generate and procure renewable energy for our properties.
+We've achieved Energy Star certification across the majority of our portfolio and participate in the UL Verified Healthy Buildings Program.
+Over 650 energy, water, and waste efficiency projects were implemented in our portfolio, and we continue to generate and procure renewable energy for our properties.

-Brandywine remains committed to supporting our employees and the communities we operate in.
-We promote diversity, equity, and inclusion through internal affinity teams, board diversity, and employee engagement.
+Brandywine remains committed to supporting our employees and the communities where we operate.
+We promote diversity, equity, and inclusion through board diversity and employee engagement.
 Employees are given access to mentorship and tuition reimbursement opportunities as well as numerous programs to promote health and wellness.
-Brandywine maintains and encourages the use of over 74 acres of public green space for community engagement.
+Brandywine maintains and encourages the use of over 74 acres of public green space for community engagement including a focus on biodiversity through our onsite, honey generating, beekeeping habitats.
 We continue to foster long-standing, ethical partnerships with local suppliers and drive economic resilience through the Schuylkill Yards projects and community totaling \$16.4 million to date.
-We've spearheaded new, equitable transit-oriented development in Austin and Philadelphia and continue to assess what investments will impact our employees and communities the most.
+We've spearheaded new, equitable transit-oriented development in Austin and Philadelphia and continue to assess what investments will impact our employees and communities in the most impactful ways.